 My paintings reflect a sort of quiet expressionism—quiet on the surface with noise underneath.
 Applying layers or transparent veils of white on top, the vibrant story now lies beneath, inviting closer inspection.
 Conveying a sense of calm, with the colorful messiness of real life underneath.

 An ongoing dialogue with the piece, to see what is there and how it works together—abstract art has a rebelliousness, an unpredictableness that my alter ego craves.
-I’m interested in having my viewer experience a unique connection with the work, something that they unexpectedly discover.

 Born in Iowa and raised in Wisconsin, Colorado-based artist Jocelyn Murray is an abstract painter whose source inspirations originate from having grown up on water and time spent sky-watching for tornadoes and storms.
 Combined with a strong design aesthetic and years spent helping behind-the-scenes of theatrical productions—watching her husband and daughter perform—her paintings are characterized by thin layers of paint and mark-making, often producing quiet, expressionistic images.
 Working mostly in oils, Murray uses a variety of tools—from china markers, oil pastels, and colored pencils to wallpaper smoothers and hair tinting brushes.